ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-Common JavaScript Pitfalls and How to Avoid Them - <a href="https://medium.com/@shantun/common-javascript-pitfalls-and-how-to-avoid-them-6b5a823be267" target="_blank" rel="noopener noreferrer">link</a></h3>
+45 JavaScript Super Hacks Every Developer Should Know - <a href="https://medium.com/@Techdev.se/45-javascript-super-hacks-every-developer-should-know-ef2cb1bfbf9d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shantun Parmar`**
+✍️ **posted by `Techdev`**

-<blockquote>Although JavaScript is a strong and flexible language, it has many challenges that could trip even experienced developers.
-This article…</blockquote>
+<blockquote>JavaScript is a dynamic and versatile programming language that is foundational for modern web development.
+Whether you're building…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>